yuchi/react-use-refs/README.md

 ```

 If you want to have multiple ref types, then you can pass a tuple and have it spread onto the created refs:
+x
 ```tsx
 const [cardRef, inputRef] = useRefs<[HTMLDivElement, HTMLInputElement]>();
 ```

+## Credits

+- Thanks to @drcmda for stating his need for such an API.
+- Thanks to @Andarist for the initial TypeScript types definition.

 ## License